mindwind/my-draft/note/study_hdfs.md

 Re-replication may arise due to many reasons: a DataNode may become unavailable, a replica may become corrupted, a hard disk on a DataNode may fail, or the replication factor of a file may be increased.

 The HDFS client software implements checksum checking on the contents of HDFS files.
 When a client creates an HDFS file, it computes a checksum of each block of the file and stores these checksums in a separate hidden file in the same HDFS namespace.

+## Data Organization
+Data blocks: A typical block size used by HDFS is 64 MB.
+HDFS client caches the file data into a temporary local file.
+Application writes are transparently redirected to this temporary local file.
+When the local file accumulates data worth over one HDFS block size, the client contacts the NameNode.
+The NameNode inserts the file name into the file system hierarchy and allocates a data block for it.

+When a file is closed, the remaining un-flushed data in the temporary local file is transferred to the DataNode.
+When a file is closed, the remaining un-flushed data in the temporary local file is transferred to the DataNode.
+The client then tells the NameNode that the file is closed.
+At this point, the NameNode commits the file creation operation into a persistent store.
+If the NameNode dies before the file is closed, the file is lost.

+Replication Pipelining

+## Space Reclamation
+File Deletes
+HDFS first renames it to a file in the /trash directory.
+A file remains in /trash for a configurable amount of time.
+After the expiry of its life in /trash, the NameNode deletes the file from the HDFS namespace.

+Decrease Replication Factor
+When the replication factor of a file is reduced,  The next Heartbeat transfers this information to the DataNode.